CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control

 \textbf{b) \textit{Control Effort Penalties}}: These components are negative rewards designed to regularize the control policy, leading to smoother and more efficient actions.

-\textbf{Action Magnitude Penalty} ($r_{\text{act}}$): A penalty proportional to the L1 norm of the action ($a_t$) is applied to discourage aggressive policy outputs, which promotes energy efficiency.
+\textbf{Action Magnitude Penalty} ($r_{\text{act}}$): A penalty proportional to the L2 norm of the action ($a_t$) is applied to discourage aggressive policy outputs, which promotes energy efficiency:

 \textbf{Action Rate Penalty} ($r_{\text{rate}}$): To ensure smooth control outputs, a penalty is imposed on the L2 norm of the change in action between consecutive timesteps.
-This discourages high-frequency oscillations (jerkiness).
+This discourages high-frequency oscillations (jerkiness):

-The hyperparameters were heuristically tuned based on a hierarchical control logic.
-Tracking rewards ($\lambda_{\text{vel}}, \lambda_{\text{steer}}$) are assigned significantly higher weights than the survival baseline to prevent the agent from converging to a trivial ``stand-still'' policy.
+While the DRL approach avoids deriving explicit analytical controllers, the pipeline still involves important engineering decisions, particularly in reward shaping.
+The hyperparameters were systematically selected based on a hierarchical control logic and sensitivity analysis (detailed in \Cref{sec:ablation}).
+Tracking rewards ($\lambda_{\text{vel}}, \lambda_{\text{head}}$) are assigned higher weights than the survival baseline to prevent the agent from converging to a trivial ``stand-still'' policy.
 Additionally, the steering sensitivity is set with a tighter tolerance ($\beta < \alpha$) due to the critical coupling between lateral deviations and roll instability, while penalty weights are calibrated to constrain control frequencies within the physical actuator bandwidth.

 \textbf{c) \textit{Episode Termination Criteria}}: Two distinct termination conditions are implemented to balance training efficiency with safety considerations.
 Timeout termination limits episodes to 64 seconds (3,200 steps at 50 Hz), while safety-based termination immediately ends episodes when $|\varphi_t| > 45^\circ$, providing clear failure signals while preventing continuation in physically unrealistic states.